The Dos and Don’ts of Public Wi-Fi: A Banking Safety Checklist

 2. Don't Auto-Connect to Wi-Fi Networks

-Disable the auto-connect feature on your devices to prevent them from automatically connecting to any available Wi-Fi network.
-This way, you have more control over which networks you join and can avoid connecting to potentially malicious networks.
+Turn off the auto-connect feature on your devices to prevent them from linking up with any open Wi-Fi network.
+This gives you greater control over which network to join, helping you avoid potentially harmful connections.

 3. Don't Share Sensitive Information